 Earn Bonus Points When You Use UberEATS For Food Delivery

 It is no secret that Mr. TT and I are huge fans of Uber.
 It has changed the way in which both of us get around in Minneapolis, and also how we get from point A to point B during our travels.
-It is so easy to use and extremely cost effective.
+It is so easy to use and extremely cost-effective.
 Back in November, Uber’s food delivery service UberEATS launched in Minneapolis and I was excited to give it a try for a multitude of reasons.
 Earning additional points & miles being one of them.

 What Is UberEATS?

 According to their website, UberEATS is their new food delivery platform that makes getting great food from your favorite local restaurants as easy as requesting a ride.
 UberEATS relies on the same network of drivers to deliver food from local restaurants as they do from the network of drivers available to deliver rides.
 The service helps fill the void during the middle of the day when fewer people are requesting rides and provides the company with an additional revenue stream.
-The service essentially allow you to get food delivery from a number of local restaurants that would not otherwise offer it.
+The service essentially allows you to get food delivery from a number of local restaurants that would not otherwise offer it.

 What Cities is UberEATS in?